Wikipedia

 A separate treaty amended the Navigation Acts; goods transported along the Rhine or Scheldt to Amsterdam could be carried by Dutch ships to England without being subject to tariffs.
 England also accepted the principle of "free ships make free goods", which prevented the Royal Navy from intercepting Dutch ships during wars in which the Dutch were neutral.[33]
 These terms were preliminary, with a definitive text signed on 17 February 1668.[29]

 The Danish and French treaties followed the Anglo-Dutch version in waiving claims for restitution of losses.
 In addition, England returned the French possessions of Cayenne and Acadia, captured in 1667 and 1654 respectively, but the exact boundaries were not specified, and the handover was delayed until 1670.
-England regained Montserrat and Antigua, with the Caribbean island of Saint Kitts divided between both countries.[34]
+England regained Montserrat and Antigua, and the Anglo-French division of the Caribbean island of Saint Kitts was restored.[34]
 After the treaties were signed on 31 July, they were sent to each country for ratification, a process which was completed by 24 August and followed by public celebrations in Breda.[35]

 Aftermath